intel/neural-compressor/engine/docs/onnx_quantize.md

 ```

 ## Tuning and benchmark
-### Tune the low precison model
+### Tune the low precision model
-The process of converting a float model to a low precision model in INC is called tunning.
+The process of converting a float model to a low precision model in INC is called tuning.
 The whole workflow is as follow: ![avatar](imgs/engine_adaptor_workflow.png) Now the const tensor has symmetric quantization mode, and it also can be quantized by per channel or per tensor two.
 Activation tensor has asymmetric and symmetric two modes.
 And there is a simple example to show how float model tuned to low precision model, like this ![avatar](imgs/engine_adaptor_example.png)
 It quantizes the all int8 operators by calibration dataset.
 In order to meet the accuracy requirements, it will run low precision models and determine whether the relative accuracy between low precision model with float model is within the limited range.
 If not, it will recall some int8 operators to float.
 So the object quantizer need dataset, model and metric.